-So we have a full, five-member rock band, Oso Closo, complete with head mikes, hand-held mikes on stands, electric guitars, amps and a synth, plus all the singing performers in the cast who also use mikes.
-If they have head mikes, they have the battery/transmitter pack strapped to them, generally hidden under their costumes in the middle of their back.
+So we have a five-member rock band, Oso Closo, complete with head mics, hand-held mics on stands, electric guitars, amps and a synth, plus all the singing performers in the cast who also use mics.
+If they have head mics, they have the battery/transmitter pack strapped to them, generally hidden under their costumes in the middle of their back.

 But then Neal promptly got drenched with water.